The following two characters are used to represent a carriage return.

 Let's say foo.txt is transferred from a Windows system to a Linux system.
 Windows will end each line with a new line (\n) and carriage return (\r).
 On Linux, lines only end with a new line (\n), thus sometimes you may want or need to remove the carriage return (\r) from each line.

 This command will remove the carriage returns (\r).

-The same could be done using Perl.
+The same can be done on Linux using the sed command.